rust-lang/rust/src/doc/reference.md

 represented as a pair of pointers: the vtable pointer for the `T` implementation of `R`, and the pointer value of `E`.

-An example of an trait object:
+An example of a trait object:

 ```
 trait Printable {